-Being rooted in self and Christ is what’s needed to avoid getting sucked into the problem.
+Being grounded is what’s needed to avoid getting sucked into the problem.
 Yes, you will experience heartbreak, sadness, anger, etc. But you won’t allow it to shake you to the core.
 You can maintain a healthy distance from all the drama.
 You can rely on God, who is all-powerful.

 You’ll see the blue sky.

 Have you ever been on a plane when it was rainy and stormy outside?
 The clouds are dark.
 The rain is coming down.
 It’s a mess.
 There’s turbulence when going through the clouds.
 Then you make it through, soaring high above the clouds, only to discover the sun shining brightly and a clear blue sky.